Automattic/jetpack/readme.txt

 **Enhancements**

 * Image CDN: expand number of images using the new subdomain determination function.
+* Shortcodes: add new customization options and improve Schema.org markup of the Recipe shortcode.
 * Support Tools: improve the reliability of the tools on slower sites.

 **Improved compatibility**